skonfig/extra/type/__dma/man.rst

 BOOLEAN PARAMETERS
 ------------------
-send-test-email
+defer
+    If enabled, the mail queue has to be manually flushed with the `-q` option. full-bounce
+    Enable if the bounce message should include the complete original message, not just the headers. null-client
+    Enable to bypass aliases and local delivery, and instead forward all mails to the defined `--smart-host`. send-test-email
     If present, after setup this type will send an email to root, to allow you to easily test your setup.